Those Daring Young Men & Their Flying Machine!

 * A highly engaging musical story with great songs and top notch performers.

-* Recommended for 2nd - 6th grades as well as family audiences of all ages.
+* Recommended for 2nd grade and up as well as family audiences of all ages.
 (Seniors love it too!)

 * Running Time is one hour (can be adjusted)